kq9914/OpenHAB-ONVIFAlerts/README.md

 ```
 #### How to use
 build the go file and then put config.json in the same directory as the executable

+#### What's not working
+Right now, only video motion detection will trigger alerts.
+LineCrossing and IO will hopefully come later.
+I don't know if this works for anything other than Hikvision (and clones).